tanhowseng/lab2-tanhowseng/README.md

 > TODO:
 > * Describe the meaning of Mininet API in Python you used in detail

 1. Mininet is a network emulator.
-It creates a realistic virtual network, running real kernel, switch and application code, om a single machine (VM, cloud or native).
+It creates a realistic virtual network, running real kernel, switch and application code, on a single machine (VM, cloud or native).
 It tuns a collection of end-hosts, switches, routers, and links on a single LInux kernel.

 ### iPerf Commands